vlad24/PlsosAggregator/README.md

 # PlsosAggregator
-Plsos is a framework for easier configuration of data collection in sensor nets with mobile collector.
+Plsos is Java framework for easier configuration of data collection in sensor nets with mobile collector.
 This repo contains collector part of the framework.

 * **PlsosAggregatorModel** is a core of the framework